 While BPW is categorized as an essential business due to the importance of tax filing and compliance services, our physical office is closed, but we are all successfully working hard remotely to protect you and our staff.

 We are in full swing into the 2021 tax season and encourage businesses and individuals to stay in compliance, be proactive with tax planning, and to find opportunity or alternatives in these unparalleled times.
-If you have any questions, you may call our regular business phone numbers and main line at (805) 963-7811.
+If you have any questions, you may call our regular business phone numbers or call Camey at BPW’s main line at (805) 963-7811.

 Designated staff are regularly checking our drop box and incoming mail to be processed, so please feel free to drop hard copy tax documents in the secure outdoor box located in the garage.
 Any requested paper copies of tax returns will be issued at a later date.

 Navigating COVID-19 Resources